networknt/light-doc/content/en/benchmark/spring-boot.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Recently, one of the big customers asked if we can integrate light-4j middleware handlers to address cross-cutting concerns to Spring Boot applications.
 They want to leverage the light-4j middleware handlers as they are faster, smaller and easier to customize.
-Most importantly, these handlers working with light platform infrastructure to form an ecosystem to support microservices architecture.
-In this way, they can migrate their thousands of Spring Boot applications to the light platform without changing the existing controllers and business logic.
+Most importantly, these handlers work with Light infrastructure to form an ecosystem to support microservices architecture.
+In this way, they can migrate their thousands of Spring Boot applications to Light without changing the existing controllers and business logic.
 The different development teams welcome the idea as they can still use Spring Boot to develop or maintain their applications without knowing the light-4j middleware injections as the DevOps team handles it in the pipeline.

 The customer realizes the [performance difference] between Light-4j and Spring Boot as they have compared both with their typical applications.
 While we are working on the integration in [light-spring-boot][] project, we can easily inject Light-4j handlers to the Spring Boot application in the same process.
 So we did a simple performance test to figure out what is the difference between the Light-4j implementation vs. Spring Boot controller.